 My name is Emma.
 I was born in Lancaster by the northwest coast of England and moved to London aged 18.
-Now in my 30’s I live with my two children, two dogs, three chickens and two fish in amongst fields just outside the chaos of the city.
+I live with my Husband, two Children and two Dogs amongst fields just outside the chaos of the city.
 I am an ASMR content creator on YouTube and film videos in a little shed in my garden.

 This lovely feeling has been a part of my life for as long as I can remember.
 As a child I was sensitive, introverted and definitely a daydreamer.
 Over time the tingles became a soothing tool, something dear to me and a form of escapism.
 From daydreaming in class to falling asleep listening to sounds from downstairs, it was a personal experience and I felt very lucky to have it.

 It kept me calm when the whole world around me wasn’t.
 I did over time try to explain it to others in my life but was often met with blank looks even halfway through the first sentence.
 It was always very hard to explain and after time I stopped.
 Later though I found that my younger Brother experiences it.
 He named it ‘The Golden Feeling’ a perfect description.

 My Eureka Moment

 How I discovered the name for my tingles!

 In November 2012 whilst searching for ‘relaxation videos’ on YouTube I stumbled across a sweet blonde lady with a Russian accent talking about ASMR tingles her name is Maria (aka Gentlewhispering) I soon realised she was talking about the feeling I had experienced all my life and from that moment everything changed for me.
 Through further searching I discovered a whole community of people from all over the world talking about this lovely feeling – it was a truly exciting and enlightening time.